 Be sure to look closely at the label of any product that claims it can help you stop smoking.
 No dietary supplement has been proven to help people quit smoking.
 Most of these supplements are combinations of herbs, but not nicotine.
 They have no proven track record of helping people to stop smoking.

-Other nicotine and tobacco products not reviewed or approved by the FDA
+Nicotine and tobacco products not reviewed or approved by the FDA

 Tobacco lozenges and pouches

 Lozenges that contain tobacco and small pouches of tobacco that you hold in your mouth are being sold as other ways for smokers to get nicotine in places where smoking is not allowed.
 The FDA has ruled that these are types of oral tobacco products much like snuff and chew, and are not smoking cessation aids.
 There’s no evidence that these products can help a person quit smoking.
 Unlike scientifically proven treatments with known effects, such as nicotine replacement products, anti-depressants, nicotine receptor blockers, or behavioral therapy, these tobacco products have never been tested to see if they can help people quit tobacco.

 We know that oral tobacco products such as snuff and chewing tobacco contain human carcinogens.
 These products cause mouth cancer and gum disease.
 They also destroy the bone sockets around teeth and can cause teeth to fall out.
 There are studies showing potential harmful effects on the heart and circulation, as well as increased risks of other cancers.
 They also cause bad breath and stain the teeth.
 They are not safe alternatives to cigarettes, nor do they help people quit tobacco.

 To learn more about these products, see Smokeless Tobacco.